Overview: What is hyperthyroidism?

 The main causes of hyperthyroidism – Graves’ disease and thyroid autonomy – cannot be prevented in any known way.
 However, you can do something about other (rarer) causes of hyperthyroidism:

-- Do not take thyroid hormones in overdose if you have been prescribed such medication due to hypothyroidism.
-Otherwise, you’ll flood your body with too much thyroid hormone, triggering hyperthyroidism symptoms.
+• Do not take thyroid hormones in overdose if you have been prescribed such medication due to hypothyroidism.
+Otherwise you will flood your body with too much thyroid hormone, which triggers symptoms of hyperthyroidism.

 Hyperthyroidism – course and prognosis

-Anyone who develops a thyrotoxic crisis must receive intensive medical treatment as quickly as possible – there is a risk to life!
+Anyone who develops a thyrotoxic crisis must receive intensive medical treatment as quickly as possible – there is a danger to life!

 Hyperthyroidism: Treatment planned individually

-Which of these therapies makes the most sense depends on several factors.
+Which of these therapies is most appropriate depends on several factors.
 These include the severity of the disease, the size and structure of the thyroid gland, the age and the general health of the affected person.
 Possible pregnancy or breastfeeding also influences the choice of therapy (no radioiodine therapy).
 Last but not least, the cause of hyperthyroidism also plays an important role.